Biacco42/Ergo42/README.md

 - The **left PCB** will have the **TRRS jack on the right**
 - The **right PCB** will have the **TRRS jack on the left**

 Which side you solder the diodes on depends on your switch plate's thickness and key switch type, which is Cherry MX compatible or Kailh low profile.
 Acrylic plate thickness < 3 mm with Cherry MX compatibles should have diodes on the same side as the key switches.
-Acrylic plate thickness 2 mm with Kailh low profile switches should have diodes on the opposite side of the key switches.
+Acrylic plate  with Kailh low profile switches should have diodes on the opposite side of the key switches.

 **Double check your work**.
 Black lines (THD) / White lines (SMD) should be facing the square pad.